 Seeing swarms of bugs around your home can be scary.

 If it’s just flying ants or mayflies, you may not need to worry.
-But if you’re dealing with flying termites, it could mean a serious termite infestation is starting.
+But if you’re dealing with flying termites, it could mean a severe termite infestation is starting.

 Drywood termites, subterranean termites, and even Formosan termites all behave differently, but all of them can cause long-term termite damage to your home.
 You might not notice the problem until the structural damage is already done.

-Knowing the signs—like frass, droppings, mud tubes, or hollow-sounding wood—is the first step.
+Recognizing signs such as frass, droppings, mud tubes, or hollow-sounding wood is the first step.
 The next step is calling in the experts for a thorough check and treatment.

 At Reliant Pest Management, we help homeowners across Texas with expert termite control and pest control.
 Whether you’ve seen alates near your windows or found damaged wood near your deck, our trained team knows how to handle it.

-Call us today for expert pest help and real peace of mind.
+Call us today for expert pest help and absolute peace of mind.